Linked inTwitter

 April 2024

-• The electricity used by data centers, cryptocurrency, and artificial intelligence represented nearly 2% of global energy use in 2022, according to the International Energy Agency.
+• The electricity used by data centres, cryptocurrency, and artificial intelligence represented nearly 2% of global energy use in 2022, according to the International Energy Agency.
 That number looked likely to double to 4% by 2026 if current trends continued.

 December 2023